Rekyt/fddimensionality_ms/README.md

 Please cite this compendium as:

-> Grenié M., Munoz F., Violle C., (2021). *Compendium of R code and data
+> Grenié M., Munoz F., Violle C., (2022). *Compendium of R code and data
 > for When more is less: adding more traits dilutes the functional
 > diversity-environment relationship*.
-Accessed 14 oct 2021.
+Accessed 26 mai 2022.
 Online at
 > <https://doi.org/10.5281/zenodo.5570256>

 ### How to download or install